-Chair: Dr. Robert DeFina Director: Dr. Thomas Arvanites

-Web site: www.villanova.edu/artsci/sociology/undergrad/criminaljustice
+Chair: Dr. Robert DeFina Director: Dr. Thomas Arvanites Office: 287 St. Augustine Center for the Liberal Arts Tel.
+(610) 519-4774 Web site: www.villanova.edu/artsci/sociology/undergrad/criminaljustice

-Acceptance: To be accepted as a Criminal Justice major applying students must have earned a "C" or better in CRJ 1000, Introduction to Criminal Justice.
+Acceptance: To be accepted as a Criminology major applying students must have earned a "C" or better in CRM 1000, Introduction to Criminology.
 A student must allow three full semesters after declaration of the major to complete all requirements.

-The Criminal Justice Major is an interdisciplinary program designed to provide students with an understanding of the causes, social functions, societal reactions, nature and application of criminal law.
+The Criminology Major is an interdisciplinary program designed to provide students with an understanding of the causes, social functions, societal reactions, nature and application of criminal law.
 Rather than a technical program which focuses on applied skills (e.g. vocational skills), our program will emphasize the justice component.
 This program will educate students in diverse theories exploring the many social dimensions of crime and effectiveness (and implications) of current criminal justice policies.

-Required Courses:
+Required Courses Include: CRM 1001Introduction to Criminology